-Audace worked for BHP Billiton in a range of positions in Africa over an 18-year period to June 2012.
-For several years prior to leaving BHP Billiton, Audace held the position of Government Relations Manager for Africa, leading the company’s interactions with governments across Africa in respect to exploration projects and acquisition of new business opportunities within the African continent.
-He has wide experience both internationally and within Africa, including in Angola, Burundi, Democratic Republic of Congo, Ethiopia, Gabon, Guinea, Liberia, Madagascar, Mozambique, South Africa, Tanzania, Uganda, and Zambia.
-Prior to joining BHP Billiton, Audace worked as Director General of Geology and Mines in Burundi and lecturer at the Department of Earth Sciences of the University of Burundi.
-Audace holds a PhD in Geology from University of Gent in Belgium and speaks French and Swahili.
+Audace worked for BHP Billiton in a range of positions in Africa over an 18-year period.
+In his most recent post at BHP Billiton, he was the government relations manager for Africa, leading the company’s interactions with governments across the continent on exploration projects and acquisition of new business opportunities.
+He has broad experience both internationally and within Africa, including in Angola, Burundi, Democratic Republic of Congo, Ethiopia, Gabon, Guinea, Liberia, Madagascar, Mozambique, South Africa, Tanzania, Uganda, and Zambia.
+Prior to joining BHP Billiton, Audace worked as director general of geology and mines in Burundi and as a lecturer at the Department of Earth Sciences of the University of Burundi.
+Audace holds a PhD in geology from the University of Gent in Belgium and speaks French and Swahili.

 Mary Ellen Havlik

-Mary Ellen has extensive diplomatic and consulting experience in Nigeria and has a detailed understanding of the political and business landscapes in the country.
-She served for four years as the Management, Consular, and Security Officer at the Canadian High Commission in Abuja, Nigeria where she managed a wide variety of bilateral government issues and interacted with senior Nigerian officials.
-Additionally she has worked in the local Nigerian NGO community, particularly in the education sector.
-Mary Ellen previously worked in the Royal Canadian Mounted Police as a member of the Division Executive Committee (Ontario) and in management positions including Information Management and Technology, Corporate Services, Media Relations, and Strategic Planning.
+Mary Ellen has extensive diplomatic and consulting experience in Nigeria and a detailed understanding of the political and business landscapes in that country.
+She served for four years as the management, consular, and security officer at the Canadian High Commission in Abuja, Nigeria, where she managed a wide variety of bilateral government issues.
+Additionally she has worked in the local Nigerian NGO community, particularly the education sector.
+Mary Ellen previously worked in the Royal Canadian Mounted Police as a member of the Division Executive Committee (Ontario) and has held management positions in information management and technology, corporate services, media relations, and strategic planning.
 She speaks French.